confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 Filter a collection with a lambda function.

-If the collection is an array, the lambda function must have 1 input argument.
+If the collection is an array, the lambda function must have one input argument.

-If the collection is a map, the lambda function must have 2 input arguments.
+If the collection is a map, the lambda function must have two input arguments.

 ## Strings